 Your state’s best independent family-friendly restaurant

-Finding a restaurant that will appeal to all ages, and please even the pickiest of palates, isn’t easy.
-Kids can be fussy, teenagers can be fussier, and the majority of adults probably don’t want to spend all of their mealtime in a soft play area.
-We’ve scoured the options in every US state to come up with some of the best family-friendly places to eat, where everyone can enjoy their meal.
+Finding a wonderful independent restaurant that will appeal to all ages, and please even the pickiest of eaters, isn’t easy.
+Kids can be fussy, teenagers can be fussier, and most adults probably don’t want to spend every mealtime close to a soft play area.
+So, we’ve scoured the options in every US state to find the best family-friendly places to eat, where everyone can enjoy their meal – and there's not a big chain among them.

 Our selections are based on genuine user reviews, awards and accolades, and the first-hand experience of our team.
 They're also regularly checked and updated.